ivi-dev/Sudoku/README.md

 find yourself getting frustrated, walk away.
 Let your mind clear and try again later.
 The most important thing is to have fun.

+If you need help at any point in the game, just open up the in-game help menu by clicking the question mark button on the side of the screen or pressing 'H' on the keyboard.

 # What's this app about?

 This app delivers Sudoku to your device's browser, so that